• Skip to primary navigation

 Gardners have been planting tulips every fall and anticipating their spring blooms for centuries.
 Tulips were first cultivated from the wild variety by the Turks in 1,000 AD.
 Since then, the humble wild tulips has grown into a worldwide phenomena.
 They’ve been the cause of market crashes, fortunes made and lost, and both celebration and dismay in the garden.

 To get your tulips off to a great start, I’ve put together these 10 expert tips for planting tulips.
-It isn’t hard to grow gorgeous tulips once you master the basics.
+I’ve made it super EASY for you to plant tulips and grow gorgeous flowers that will delight you next spring.

 Table of contents